erick805/rickylau-dev/content/blog/debug/index.md

 Long behold, I got what I wanted and I realized I was not dotting my pet object to extract the name, instead I was just rendering the entire pet object for the key, which is not unique.

 I change the value of my key prop to pet.name instead of pet and I pass the test!

+In conclusion, there are a countless ways to debug in test driven development, but to have a nice foundation, that I hope you will CARD it when the comes.